adairborba/phonegap-launch-navigator/README.md

 If there's another navigation app which you think should be explicitly supported and **it provides a mechanism to externally launch it**, open an issue containing a link or details of how the app should be invoked.

-**Don't** just open an issue saying "Add support for Blah" without first finding out if/how it can be externally launched.
+**Don't** just open an issue saying "Add support for Blah" without first find out if/how it can be externally launched.
 I don't have time to research launch mechanisms for every suggested app, so I will close such issues immediately.

 # Installing